vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 });
 ```

-This is the output of running this script.
+This is the output of running this code.

 ```
 > node parent.js